microsoft/WhatTheHack/027-FHIRPoweredHealthcare/readme.md

 To get you started, you will be guided through a sequence of challenges to implement Health Architectures for FHIR Server use cases using the following Azure managed services (PaaS):
 1. **[Azure API for FHIR](https://docs.microsoft.com/en-us/azure/healthcare-apis/overview)** as a centralized FHIR Compliant data management solution to persist FHIR bundles.
 2. **[FHIR Bulk Load](https://github.com/microsoft/fhir-server-samples)** for bulk ingestions performed by a function app that is triggered whenever new or modified BLOB arrives in the fhirimport BLOB container.
-3. **[FHIR Converter](https://github.com/microsoft/FHIR-Converter)** is a logic app workflow to ingest and convert C-CDA and HL7v2 message into FHIR bundle.
+3. **[FHIR Converter](https://github.com/microsoft/FHIR-Converter)** is a logic app based workflow to ingest and convert C-CDA and HL7v2 message into FHIR bundle.
 4. **[FHIR Event Processor](https://github.com/microsoft/health-architectures/tree/master/FHIR/FHIREventProcessor)** is a function app solution that provides services for ingesting FHIR Resources into FHIR Server and publishes successful FHIR Server CRUD events to an Event Hub for topic subscribers to facilitate FHIR post-processing orchestrated workflows, i.e. CDS, Audits, Alerts, etc.
 5. **[FHIR Proxy](https://github.com/rsliang/health-architectures/tree/master/FHIR/FHIRProxy)** is a function app solution that acts as an intelligent and secure gateway (reverse proxy) to FHIR Server and provides a consolidated approach to **[pre and post processing](https://github.com/rsliang/health-architectures/tree/master/FHIR/FHIRProxy#pre-and-post-processing-support)** of FHIR Server, i.e. PublishFHIREventPostProcess to publish FHIR CUD events for resources to a configured eventhub.
 It acts as a FHIR specific reverse proxy rewriting responses and brokering requests to FHIR Servers.
 6. **[SMART on FHIR](https://docs.microsoft.com/en-us/azure/healthcare-apis/use-smart-on-fhir-proxy)** proxy to integrate partner apps with FHIR Servers and EMR systems through FHIR interfaces.